Our Nomad Travel - It's Not a Vacation, It's a Lifestyle!

 • Notify your credit card companies that you will be traveling, the dates you will be gone and where you are going.
 That way they won't suddenly block access to your account when cash requests from a faraway place start to occur.

-• Be sure to note the customer service phone numbers for the credit card company so you can call and straighten out a problem should it occur (calls from almost anywhere in the world to the US aren't that expensive or difficult these days).
+• Be sure to note the customer service phone numbers for the credit card company so you can call and straighten out a problem should it occur (calls from almost anywhere in the world to the US aren't that expensive or difficult these days - see info on What We Do About Phone Service below).

 • To reduce the risk of unauthorized charges, we normally use our credit cards only in more secure situations: to get cash from ATMs, to buy plane and rail tickets, or to pay at more upscale hotels.
 We use cash for less expensive hotels, meals, local transport, etal. (these sorts of places don't often accept credit cards in any case).

-To avoid the risk or losing or being robbed of all our cash, we usually divide our cash between us, and store some of it in our backpacks or suitcases instead of in our wallets or pockets.
+To avoid the risk or losing or being robbed of all our cash, we minimize the amount we have and divide our cash between us, and sometimes store some of it in our backpacks or suitcases instead of in our wallets or pockets.
+In places known to be a high risk from pickpockets we carry our main wallet in a packet inside our shirts and an old wallet with little money or ID in it in our pants pockets.

-When we are in the US, we have our cell phone, and use a US phone number (it's the one listed on this website).
-When we leave the US, we change the message to indicate it will not be answered and ask people to contact us by email.
+When we are in the US, we have our cell (mobile) phone, and use our US phone number (it's the one listed on this website).
+When we leave the US, we change the message on the answering service to indicate that calls will not be answered and ask people to contact us by email.

-When we have a fast internet connection, we make phone calls using Skype.
-Calls from our computer to numbers in the US are inexpensive (2-3 cents/minute).
-Calls to another computer, anywhere in the world, are free.
-The only challenge is finding a good time to call when we are many time zones away from the person we're calling.
+When we have a good WIFI connection (at our hotel or in a coffee shop), we make phone calls using Skype.
+Calls from our computer (or our phone) to phone numbers in the US are inexpensive (2-3 cents/minute).
+Calls to another Skype connected computer, anywhere in the world, are free - The only challenge is finding a mutually convenient time to call, when we are many time zones away from the person we're calling.

 How Do You Pay Your Bills Back Home?